HM Prison Winchester: History

 There has probably been a prison in Winchester, mainly known as Winchester gaol, since the thirteenth century.

 A substantial part of the former County Gaol, rebuilt 1788 and 1803 of three storeys in Classical style, the predecessor of the present Winchester Prison and now converted to commercial use, survives in Jewry Street.

 Winchester Prison was built between 1846 and 1850 to a Victorian radial design, with five 'spokes' radiating from a central hub carrying a turret prominent on the Winchester skyline.
 Four of these wings are now used for prisoner accommodation and one for administration.
 The prison occupies an elevated site in Romsey Road screened by a massive brick wall and bank.
 The central gatehouse was originally open to the street, but has been enclosed by the wall.
 The site contains the shell of the Victorian treadwheel house - a rare survivor.

+In 1867, the public execution of the notorious murderer Frederick Baker - who abducted and dismembered eight-year-old Fanny Adams - drew a 5,000-strong crowd.
+This would become the last public hanging held outside the prison.

 Between 1900 and 1963, 16 male executions took place at the prison.
 The last was that of Dennis Whitty, convicted of capital murder at Cornwall Assizes, and hanged on 17 December 1963.
 The prison featured (as Wintoncester Prison) in Thomas Hardy's novel Tess of the D'Urbervilles as the site of Tess's execution although, in fact, no female has been executed at the present prison.